How to get started in self-publishing: easy beginner steps

 Epilogue: The last bit about me and the blog

 That’s the purpose of the blog.
 I’m going to share my progression and experiences as I write and self-publish my novels, so that you can benefit from it.
 To help you get past your hurdles.
 To show you the light at the end of tunnel when the journey seems difficult.
-Because I want us to become better as writers.
+Because I want you to become a better and more confident writer.

 Oh, and the blog, it’s to satisfy the other side of my creative writing brain.
 The part that doesn’t want to tortured with grammar and punctuation correctness.
 The part that just want to spill the personal touch and say screw the world, when everything has turned to shit.
-(But let’s hope it doesn’t come to that, eh?)
+(But let’s hope it doesn’t come to that – right?)

-Because as much as the blog is a reminder to myself, it’s also a reminder to you: You don’t have to be special to write and publish your own novels.
+Because as much as the blog is a reminder to myself, it’s also a reminder to you: You don’t have to be special to write and self-publish your work.
 You just have to have a passion for writing.

 That’s it for now.